nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

 ## Introduction

-In this Lab, NGINX as a webserver with HTTPS TLS termination will be introduced.
+In this Lab, NGINX with HTTPS TLS termination will be introduced.
 HTTPS is commonly used to secure a website with encryption, so that data sent between the browser and the NGINX server cannot be easily read like clear text HTTP.
 You will explore common TLS configuration directives and variables, to provide encryption for your traffic.
 You will also explore some common tools to create and test TLS encryption components.

 ## Learning Objectives